Canoeing through tunnels

 - Always check before paddling through a tunnel.
 There may be an oncoming narrowboat.

-- You must carry a light (such as a head torch) and whistle to warn other craft that you're there.
+- You must use a forward facing bright light (such as a head torch not less than 80 Lumen) and whistle to warn other craft that you're there.

 - Where possible, travel through in groups.